Anmirazik/Open-Source-Ev-charger-End-to-End-Solution/README.md

 sh run-sil-ocpp.sh
 ~~~

+## What will happen after you run Everest

-After this Charger should pop up on your dashboard like this
+Charger should pop up on your dashboard like this

 <img width="1275" alt="image" src="https://github.com/Anmirazik/EV-Charger-Solution/assets/113960675/fe457ce6-4282-4e72-b2dc-379bbbd8421c">